Consent and Respect

 Q: If someone has been drinking or under the influence of drugs, can they give consent?

 A:NO!
 A person who is asleep, mentally, or physically incapacitated, either through the effect of drugs or alcohol or for any other reason, is not capable of giving valid consent.

 The use of alcohol or drugs may seriously interfere with the participants' judgment about whether consent has been sought and given.
 At all stages of sexual contact, you must have clear consent.

-NO, MEANS NO!
 Respect is the courteous regard for one's own or another person's decisions.
 If someone does not want to or is apprehensive to give consent to have sexual relations than you are to respect that person's wishes.
-Not doing so may be considered a violation.
+Not doing so may be considered a violation and a crime.

 We encourage any member of Southeastern Louisiana University community who experiences any form of sexual misconduct to contact the Office of Student Conduct regardless of when or where the act occurred.
 We can connect you to valuable resources that assist you in recovering from an experience and in deciding what options may be available, such as on-campus counseling, the student conduct process, the criminal justice system, or civil courts.

 If violations occur and you or any other member of the University community would like to file a complaint please REPORT IT!

 If you ever feel unsafe or threatened at this University immediately call our University Police Department at 985.549.2222.
 Blue Phones are also available around campus for emergency situations.

-Counseling is available for all students at Southeastern Louisiana University at no cost.
+Counseling is available for all students at Southeastern at no cost.
 If you would like to speak to a counseling professional about a situation you may call 985.549.3894 to schedule an appointment.

 Please visit these valuable resources below for additional information regarding Violence Prevention: